raconteuria-by-claritism/Enlightened-Industrial-Revolution/README.md

 # Enlightened-Industrial-Revolution

 The directiories for most components mentioned in the Press Release on 2022-11-17 are here.
 The only exception is Missile8964 and by extension OCA on Cameras and Automobile.
-They are hardware oriented and complex on their own.
+They are hardware oriented and complex on their own, but please note they are also part of E-I-R.

+For Each Design, Please leave a note of contributors and dates and the "addendas", just like a chronological release note of softwares.
+The world thank you for your generosity with your amazing talents and love you for it.

+Please make sure you can accept the Soliloque License before you proceed.
+The Soliloque License is an ongoing work to protect everthing here to ensure the 3 goals of Claritism is achieved.
+Your participation is an automatic acceptance of the terms defined within the Soliloque License, which is currently at 2022-11-17 version.

+Again, do not participate as a group that defines any stance, social, educational, religious, political or environmental.
+Contributions from any identifiable group will be confiscated with a publicly listed thank you note and, as a group and as an indivisual, banned from future participation.

+- James C. Lin 2022-12-01

 ---